raspberrypilearning/scratch-3-phrasebook/en/step_9.md

 To see the list of languages that you can translate to, click on the little triangle in the `translate`{:class="block3extensions"} code block.

-If you want to hear the translations with the correct pronunciation, also check the languages in the Speech to Text extension.
+If you want to hear the translations with the correct pronunciation, also check whether the language is available in the Speech to Text extension.

-I'm adding French, as the French flag is easy to draw and French is spoken in a lot of countries around the world.
+I'm adding French, because the French flag is easy to draw and French is spoken in a lot of countries around the world.

 --- task ---
 First, duplicate the Spanish flag sprite so that you can reuse its code!